valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

     AND $join_name.meta_key = '$meta_key'
 ```

+I'll leave that implementation as an exercise to you.

 Finally you might want to try you what happens you paginate with the core
 wp-graphql cursors.
 The first page looks good, maybe the second one too but
 at some point it goes of the rails and misses some data.